 6. If you need extra Park passes for visiting family and friends, CMs can purchase discounted tickets (10% off) for them at the Company D Store.
 The first ten days of the month, the Company D store also does pin trading, limited to 2 pin trades per day per cast member.
 They usually have several unusual or unique pins on their pin board.
 Always worth a look!

 8. Your company ID gives you free entrance to both Disney Water Parks, Typhoon Lagoon and Blizzard Beach, on most days of the year!
 You can buy 1/2 admission passes for your family and friends.
-And, you get Free Parking at any Disney Park and the two water parks, currently $20/day at Disney World.
+And, you get Free Parking at any Disney Park and the two water parks, currently $22/day at Disney World.